RacsoRhodes/travelpoints/readme.txt

 		Provides the player with information about the version of Travelpoints the server is running, with an output like:

+		Mutiplayer

-			Travelpoints -!- Running Travelpoints version 1.2 released on 2013-12-21.
+			Travelpoints -!- Running Travelpoints version 1.4 released on 2015-03-27.
 			Travelpoints -!- Restrictions:
-			Travelpoints -!- Max Travelpoints: [35] You have: [0]
+			Travelpoints -!- Max Travelpoints: [35] You have: [12]
-			Travelpoints -!- Max Transporter Pads: [25] You have [0]
+			Travelpoints -!- Max Transporter Pads: [25] You have [6]
 			Travelpoints -!- Cooldown: [5 minutes] Your cooldown is: [none] Travelpoints -!- Back Location: [not cleared after use]

-		In singleplayer mode the restrictions are not displayed.
+		Singleplayer

+			Travelpoints -!- Running Travelpoints version 1.4 released on 2015-03-27.

 	----------------------------------------------------------------------------
 	1.1 /travelpoints set